 Sheep Health and Welfare Group (SHAWG)

 The Sheep Health and Welfare Group (SHAWG) was an independent body with membership that reflected the range of organisations involved in the sheep industry.
 It acted as an extremely useful link between representatives of the sheep industry with government departments and their agencies.

 SHAWG’s remit was to:

 - Reduce the impact of endemic disease by acting on surveillance data and new knowledge

 - To ensure the industry is aware of the threat of any new or re-emerging diseases

 - Promote and encourage responsible use of medicines, including anthelmintics and antimicrobials

 - Ensure welfare was maintained as a priority for the sheep industry

 - Highlight the role of nutrition in good health and welfare

 - To deliver an integrated approach with all stakeholders, allied support industries, retailers and Government

 Sheep Health and Welfare Conference

 SHAWG is also responsible for the organisation and running of the Sheep Health and Welfare Conference which runs every two years.
-The next conference is due to take place in November 2020 (more details to follow).
+The next conference is due to take place on Tuesday 24th November 2020 (more details here).
 Details from previous conferences can be found below:

 Sheep Antibiotic Guardian Group

 The Sheep Antibiotic Guardian Group is a sub group of SHAWG.
 It is responsible for coordinating the activity around antibiotic use in the sheep sector and report on behalf of the sheep industry to Responsible Use of Medicines in Agriculture Alliance (RUMA).